Experience the Macedon Ranges in summer

 Art in the Vines

-If you love art and wine, Hanging Rock Winery‘s ‘Sculpture in Motion’ exhibition should be on your bucket list.
+If you love art and wine, Hanging Rock Winery‘s annual ‘Sculpture in Motion’ exhibition should be on your bucket list.
 Discover works by 15 world-class artists, enjoy a picnic and taste their extensive selection of wine.
 It’s a dog friendly winery too, so bring your pooch on a lead for a fun day out.

 Fishing and kayaking